automata-network/automata-sgx-sdk/README.md

 This repository contains the source code for the Automata SGX SDK, which is a software development kit for building secure enclaves on the Intel SGX platform.
 The SDK provides a set of APIs and tools to help developers build secure applications that run within an SGX enclave.

-The Automata SGX SDK is built on top of [https://github.com/automata-network/incubator-teaclave-sgx-sdk](https://github.com/automata-network/incubator-teaclave-sgx-sdk), which is a fork of [teaclave-sgx-sdk](https://github.com/apache/incubator-teaclave-sgx-sdk) and updated to work with the latest version of the Rust toolchain and Intel SGX SDK.

 ## Overview

 The Automata SGX SDK contains the following features which makes it easier for beginners to get started with building SGX applications: